 Private study carrels and tables are available throughout the Library.
-A central reference room provides access to more than 3,500 resource titles such as encyclopedias, abstracts, dictionaries, indices, handbooks, atlases, concordances, and gazetteers.
-The periodical area displays approximately 400 current periodical subscriptions arranged alphabetically by title.
-A collection of audio tapes and a video and DVD collection with monitor/VCRs and monitor/DVD players are included in this section.
+The periodical area displays approximately 200 current periodical subscriptions arranged alphabetically by title.
+A collection of audio tapes and a video and DVD collection are included in this section.
 The Library also has extensive microfilm and microfiche collections with appropriate readers and printers available for patron use.

-The collection contains nearly 280,000 print volumes, 47,000 bound periodicals and approximately 100,000 microforms.
+The collection contains nearly 220,000 print volumes and approximately 100,000 microforms.
 The Library houses unique resources in religion and theology and special collections of Pennsylvania and Benedictina.
 The Library also safeguards a collection of rare books housed in a climate-controlled vault; access to this collection is available by special request.
 The collection is classified according to the Library of Congress classification system.
-The Library uses a fully-automated catalog (OPAC), utilizing the integrated system of Innovative Interfaces, Inc. Electronic searches are made through EBSCOhost, LexisNexis, and JSTOR, which provide online access to an extensive list of bibliographic and full-text information.
-The Library currently houses a computer lab, and has both hard-wire connections and wireless access for laptop users to access the campus network and the internet.
+The Library uses a fully-automated catalog (OPAC), utilizing the integrated system of Innovative Interfaces, Inc. Electronic searches are made through EBSCOhost, LexisNexis, and JSTOR, which provide online access to 29 online databases with an extensive list of bibliographic and full-text information.
+The Library currently houses a computer lab, and has wireless access throughout the building for laptop users to access the campus network and the internet.

 Materials not available at Saint Vincent Library may be requested from other libraries through the Interlibrary Loan service (ILL).
-This service is available through the Assistant Public Services Librarian, at the Circulation Desk, or by completing the on-line ILL Request Form on the Saint Vincent College website.
+This service is available through the Assistant Public Services Librarian, at the Circulation Desk, or by completing the on-line ILL Request Form through the Saint Vincent College website.